Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/API.md

 cluster.getInfo()
 cluster.stopPortforwarding()
 #for p in cluster.pods:
-#    cluster.deletePod(p)
+#    cluster.delete_pod(p)
 ```

 * `cluster.stopPortforwarding()`: Disconnects network from current pod
-* ~~`cluster.deletePod()`: Deletes all pods belonging to namespace / matching label app.
+* ~~`cluster.delete_pod()`: Deletes all pods belonging to namespace / matching label app.
 Note that the deployment will automatically start a new (clean) pod.
 Also note that the pod nevertheless will keep data if the storage device has been mounted.~~

 **Note: The pod is not deleted anymore**